 What is keyword difficulty?

-Keyword difficulty is a metric marketers and SEO consultants use to estimate the toughness of ranking higher than competitors in the top ten organic search results for a particular keyword.
+Keyword difficulty is a metric that marketers and SEO consultants use to estimate how challenging it is to rank higher than competitors in the top ten organic search results for a particular keyword.

 Some refer to this as “ranking difficulty” or “SEO difficulty”.
 The way to tell is to use an SEO tool that scores keywords from 0 (easy) to 100 (very hard).